 Step 3: Choose the Correct Carpet Spotter

-Acidic soils, such as soda, require alkaline cleaners while alkaline soils, such as rust, require acidic cleaner.
+Acidic soils, such as soda, require alkaline cleaners while alkaline soils, such as rust, require acidic cleaners.
 Organic matter such as urine, feces, or vomit should be removed with a Bio-Enzymatic spotter.
 If you were unable to determine the type of soil, use an all-purpose spotter.

 Pretest the chosen chemical in a small inconspicuous area to ensure carpet compatibility.